Why do Hong Kong high-rises have holes in them?

 The truth behind the mysterious holes in Hong Kong's high-rises

-This is The Repulse Bay, a luxury apartment complex in Hong Kong that is famous locally for the curious hole cut into the body of its undulating façade.
+The Repulse Bay is a luxury apartment complex in Hong Kong that is famous locally for the curious hole cut into the body of its undulating façade.

 It is not alone.
 Along the coast of Hong Kong Island, you can find multiple properties with gaps in their midst.
 There's the Larvotto residence in Ap Lei Chau, a small island off the south coast, with hollowed out "sky gardens."
 Further west, in Pok Fu Lam, the Bel-Air on the Peak complex -- which comprises eight tower blocks, and was designed by Foster + Partners -- has a sizable peephole, offering ocean or mountains views.